Jeffery9707/VISIAR/README.md

-# VISIAR
+# VISIAR: Empower MLLM for Visual Story Ideation

 This is the project website for the paper: VISIAR: Empower MLLM for Visual Story Ideation.

-In this project, we propose a novel task: Visual story ideation: automated selection and arrangement of visual assets into coherent sequences that convey expressive storylines!
+In this project, we propose a novel task leveraging Multi-modal Large Language Models: Visual story ideation - automated selection and arrangement of visual assets into coherent sequences that convey expressive storylines!

 ![Task introduction](images/intro.png)